This topic describes how to create and use a clustered columnar index (CCI).

 FAQ

-Can I create a CCI without specifying the sort key (index_sort_key_name)?
+Can I create a CCI without specifying the sort key?

-No. You must explicitly specify the sort key in the
+No. You must explicitly specify the sort key when you use the

 CREATE CLUSTERED COLUMNAR INDEX

 Yes.
-If you do not specify the partition key, the primary key serves as the partition key, and the hash partitioning strategy is selected.
+If you do not specify the partition key, the primary key functions as the partition key and the hash partitioning method is used.

 How do I view the CCI creation progress?